 Note: Players may complain of too much quickness training, do not worry this will not last long and gets results.

-Weeks One to three – Pre-season Training
+Weeks 1 to 2 – Pre-season Training

-Week four – Pre-season Training
+Weeks 3 to 5 – Pre-season Training

 Main Training – How To Structure The Month

-Balanced Training Schedules
+One For All Training Schedules

 I always try and focus on attacking movement, defensive shape or teamwork pre-match, plus a match review after, this is also a great time to schedule team bonding.
 All this will greatly increase a tactics potency and worth noting your Assistant Manager will schedule none of it.

-Technical Training Schedules
+Attack Focus Training Schedules

-Defence Training Schedules
+Defence Focus Training Schedules

 Finally we focus on the Defence once a month and you should follow the same guideance based on how many matches are in a given week.